 Specific Ph.D. degree programs permit the doctoral candidate the option of compiling three (or more) related articles that have been published or approved for publication in one or more peer-reviewed scholarly journals.
 The articles are related to a central theme.
 Each article becomes a chapter within the dissertation.
 Because the major field and dissertation committee may have particular content-based requirements, the graduate student must become familiar with the protocol details in the particular discipline.
 Not all doctoral programs allow the three-article dissertation, so be sure to check with your department before pursuing this option.
-See Section 4 for complete information regarding inclusion of articles that have already been published or are under review.
-At the bottom of the first page of each chapter that has previously been published place a footnote containing the publication information, including the original title of the article if different from the current chapter title.
+See Section 4 for complete information regarding inclusion of articles that have already been published.
+At the bottom of the first page of each chapter that has previously been published or accepted for publication place a single-spaced footnote containing the publication information, including the title of the article if different from the current chapter title.